NorwegianVeterinaryInstitute/Delicious/cakes/keylimepie.md

 press it down a bit before it cools completely, as it usually puffs up quite a bit).

-Turn the oven down to 150 degrees C (not Fahrenheit :-).
+Turn the oven down to 150 degrees C (not F :-).

 Whip egg yolks and condensed milk together, and add the lime juice and zest.
 Mix well, the mixture should be even and smooth.
 Pour the mixture